tegansnyder/Laravel-Guard/readme.md

 > **Mac Users**: Want native notifications? `gem install terminal-guard-notifier`, and you're all set to go!

-Guard will run PHPUnit...
+Guard will run PHPUnit:

-- When any test within `app/tests` is saved, it will auto-run
+- When any test within `app/tests` is saved
-- When a view file is saved, all tests will run (you may want to update this to only run integration tests)
+- When a view file is saved, all tests will run.
+You may want to update this to only run integration tests
-- When a class is saved, it will attempt to find an associated test and call it.
+- When any class file is saved, it will attempt to find an associated test and call it.
 For example, save `app/models/User.php`, and it will test `app/tests/models/UserTest.php`.
 -

 ## Workflow